Truss is Labour’s greatest asset. She must be protected at all costs | Sean O’Grady

-Liz Truss is now Labour’s greatest asset.
+Liz Truss is still Labour’s greatest asset.
 She must be protected at all costs

-If she fouls up at Prime Minister’s Questions, then she’s out; if not, then she just staggers on, limping on as a caretaker towards her inevitable demise

-The pressure’s on for Liz Truss today.
-True enough.
-After 40 days in the wilderness she’s prime minister in name only, usurped by a bloke who came last in the leadership election that she won.
-“How did that happen?”, as they say, and as she must ask herself.

-She will be utterly predictable and say she has the same aims but hat she went too far and too fast, like an attacking midfielder on an off day – just one of things.
-I’d find a way, as leader of the opposition to give her a bit of help, and feed her some cue lines.
-He could find a way to remind her that he neither wants to put taxes up, nor spend less and therefore his numbers don’t add up; that he used to work for Jeremy Corbyn; that his party doesn’t know what to do about strikes, migration or the Northern Ireland protocol.

-He should not – under any circumstances – throw back at her anything she said in the leadership election about lower taxes delivering higher revenues, about cutting taxes being the right thing to do morally and economically, about pledging to protect the pension rise “triple lock”, about increasing defence sosening, about boosting benefits in one with inflation, or anything else that a might be a touch embarrassing.
-There must be no smart alec jokes about how “growth, growth, growth” is turning into “recession, recession, recession”.
-No jibes about sacking Kwasi Kwarteng to save her own skin.

-Instead, Starmer must give the impression that the wreck he is facing across the despatch box is indeed a parliamentary colossus, a modern day Margaret Thatchier, possessed of a rare combination of brains, guts, eloquence and stamina.
-Under no circumstances must Starmer score.
+Starmer’s job is to ensure she stays on as leader until it’s too late for them to replace her

+The pressure was on for Liz Truss today.
+She knew it, which is why she used that carefully curated line of Peter Mandelson’s – “I’m a fighter, not a quitter”.
+Once she cosplayed Maggie: now she’s mimicking Mandy.
+Dear, oh dear.

+Keir Starmer, therefore, can’t lose so long as she is there.
+She will continue to be in office but not in power, her party will stay divided, there’ll be endless plotting and speculation about her future, and she will continue to drag her party down with her.

+Starmer used mockery to good effect, and was shrewd enough not to call for her resignation - it’s not going to happen soon anyway.
+She did OK, and that should suit Starmer fine.
+The public aren’t all that concerned about PMQs, and they still find her untrustworthy and incompetent.
+After all, when he was Tory leader William Hague beat Tony Blair week in, week out, and still ended up crushed by New Labour at the following election.

 Anything to assist the prime minister in her struggle for survival and the destruction of the Tories under her nominal command is in the longer term national interest.
 The public despise her, and it needs to be kept that way.

-To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-There are risks with this approach.
-Keeping Truss in place is much better than having the Tories select someone more plausible to replace her: Mordaunt, Jeremy Hunt, Rishi Sunak – Kemi Badenoch, maybe.
-But Labour would miss out on the possibility that they Conservatives could end up with an even weaker, more risible figure at the top: like Suella Braverman, who is a sort of pound shop version of Boris Johnson.
+Keeping Truss in place is much better than having the Tories select someone more plausible to replace her – Mordaunt, Jeremy Hunt, Rishi Sunak, Kemi Badenoch, maybe.

+True, Labour would miss out on the possibility that the Conservatives could end up with an even weaker, more risible figure at the top - Suella Braverman, who is a sort of pound shop version of Boris Johnson.
 She makes Truss look like Churchill.
 But surely the Tories can’t be that nuts?

 So Liz does need to be protected, subtly, by the leader of the Opposition.
 Like a boxer or footballer involved in a gambling scam, Starmer has to find a way to throw the match. #Starmerout will trend for a few hours, but that’s fine.
+If Tory MPs feel good and give her more time just because she’s had a good day in the chamber for a change, it just means they will remain out of touch with the public who can’t stand the sight of her.

+To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

 With a selfless generosity rarely associated with the Tories, they have now gifted the opposition with three deeply unpopular, hapless leaders in succession.
-Like Truss, Johnson and Theresa May started out alright,and seemed formidable enough, but eventually became figures of scorn and popular amusement.
+Like Truss, Johnson and Theresa May started out alright, nd seemed formidable enough, but eventually became figures of scorn and popular amusement (in a bad way as far as they’re concerned).

 Register for free to continue reading